The Difference Between a 426 Street Hemi and a 426 Race Hemi

 The 426 race Hemi came before the 426 street versions.
 To make the race engine more streetable, changes had to be made.
 Many people ask me how they differ.
 Let’s examine the differences between the two engines.

 The differences between a 426 Street and race Hemi are the street version’s lower compression ratio of 10.25:1 compared to 12.5:1, and a lower lift camshaft.
 The street Hemi had two four barrel Carter carburetors while the race Hemi had one or two four barrel Holley carburetors.
-The sweet version had regular exhaust manifolds instead of headers.
+The street version had regular exhaust manifolds instead of headers.

 - The street Hemi carburetors were mounted inline while the dual four barrel carburetors on the race Hemi were mounted across from each other.